IRON’s Corporate ResponsibilityRequirements For Suppliers

 Suppliers will operate a safe and healthy work environment.
 Suppliers that provide housing or eating facilities will operate and maintain them in a safe, sanitary and dignified manner.

 Environmental Management System: Suppliers of goods will have an Environmental Management System (EMS) in accordance with ISO 14001 or equivalent.
 The EMS must be implemented and functioning.
-Third-party registration is strongly recommended but not required.
+Third-party registration is highly recommended but not required.
 Environmentally Preferred Products: Iron values environmentally preferred products.
 We work with and encourage our suppliers to create products that are energy efficient, highly recyclable and contain significant amounts of recycled materials and low amounts of hazardous materials.
 To enable us to evaluate supplier components and products for environmental performance, suppliers must provide material disclosures as outlined in our controlled and reportable materials disclosure process.
 Ozone-Depleting Substances: It is Iron’s policy to eliminate from its products any components — including components provided by our suppliers — that contain or that are manufactured with a process that uses any Class I ozone-depleting substance.
 As outlined in the Internal Revenue Service's Publication 510, the U.S. government imposes an environmental tax on the sale or use of ozone-depleting chemicals and imported products containing or manufactured with these chemicals.
 Suppliers need to provide certification that products imported into the U.S. do not contain or are not manufactured with a process that uses any Class I ozone-depleting chemicals.

 Suppliers shall adopt or establish a management system that supports the content of this code.
 The management system will be designed to ensure (a) compliance with applicable laws, regulations and customer requirements related to supplier's operations and products; (b) conformance with this code; and (c) identification and mitigation of operational risks related to the areas covered by this code.
 The management system should also drive continual improvement.